Skip to content

 Donate

-FIELD STUDIES COUNCIL is a registered charity (no. 313364) working in children & youth across the United Kingdom.
+Field Studies Council is a registered charity (no. 313364) working in environment across the United Kingdom.
 Its latest Charity Commission filing directs 96% of spending to charitable activities, holding roughly 0 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income has been growing (≈18% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-FIELD STUDIES COUNCIL has a Clarity Score of 70 out of 100 on CharityCompare (2 stars, Needs improvement).
+Field Studies Council has a Clarity Score of 69 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 313364.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2020: total income £9.5m, with 96% of expenditure on charitable activities.
+Primary cause area: Environment.
+Latest accounts year 2024: total income £19m, with 96% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 0 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .